 Panellist

-Dr. Kyaien Conner, Ph.D., LSW, MPH Professor and Donald M. Henderson Endowed Chair, Director of the Center on Race and Social Problems (CRSP) and Associate Dean for Diversity, Equity and Inclusion.
+Dr. Kyaien Conner, Ph.D., LSW, MPH Professor and Donald M. Henderson Endowed Chair, Director of the Center on Race and Social Problems (CRSP) and Associate Dean for Diversity, Equity and Inclusion at the University of Pittsburgh.
 Her research investigates the factors that influence disparities in health and mental health service utilization and treatment outcomes for racial and ethnic minorities.

 Michael Goodhart